Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 *University of Michigan Law Library.
 An image with strong linear perspective, there's a clear vanishing point in the center of the image.*

 ![Image of Yale library with spherical projection](images/yale.jpg) *This image of [Yale's Library](https://upload.wikimedia.org/wikipedia/commons/3/36/20170420_Beinecke_Rare_Book_Library_Interior_Yale_University_New_Haven_Connecticut.jpg) was shot with non-linear projection.
 Straight lines are not straight, and parallel lines are not parallel nor do they converge to a single point.
-This image uses [stereographic projection](https://en.wikipedia.org/wiki/Stereographic_projection).
+This image uses [stereographic projection](https://en.wikipedia.org/wiki/Stereographic_projection).*

 The below image is off-putting because it showcases two perspectives - one on the projected screen, the other in the art gallery - that are incompatible.
-As a photography, that's why I like this iamge - it *doesn't* work.
+As a photographer, that's why I like this image - it *doesn't* work.
 It's clear why, but is still uncomfortable to look at.
 The on-screen perspective is *close* to the real camera perspective, so our brains make an attempt at fitting it all together.
 We want to bend the world and make it work.
 It doesn't.

-![Image of man sitting in front of a projector](images/dualperspective.jpg)
+![Image of man sitting in front of a projector](images/dualperspective.jpg) *If the projected screen was a TV instead - one with solid borders that demonstrate the 2D surface the perspective image is on - the image would be less uncomfortable to look at.
+Borders and frames can provide a reference for establishing planes and perspective.*

 This image is an equirectangular projection of a 360 image captured from the center of a radially symmetric room.
 Everything is the same distance away, so it's all the same size.
 ![Radial Perspective](images/radialProjection.jpg)

 ### Perspective Distortion
-Perspective Distortion is linear perspective.
+"Perspective Distortion" is ... perspective.
 Things get bigger as they get closer to the viewer.
 Things that are further away are smaller.
 That's all perspective distortion is.

-I am separating it from the above section on linear perspective because I want to emphasize the difference in creating vanishing points and a grounded spacial environment with repetative objects, and making objects appear closer or further by making them bigger or smaller.
+I am separating it from the above section on linear perspective because I want to emphasize a difference:

+1) Creating vanishing points and a grounded spacial environment with repetitive objects
+2) Making objects appear closer or further by making them bigger or smaller

+The latter we might discuss as taking advantage of "perspective distortion".

-When things that are different distances appear to interact with each other, our sense of perspective can be completley broken.
-This is a "forced perspective" illusion, and a rather fun photography trick to try.
-You've seen the "pushing the leaning tower of pisa" photos.
+When things that are different distances appear to interact with each other, our sense of perspective can be completely broken.
+The following is a "forced perspective" illusion, and a rather fun photography trick to try.
+You've likely already seen the "pushing the leaning tower of pisa" photos.

 ![An image of a man eating a boat](images/forcedPerspective.png) *Duane Stormy - Forced Perspective*